rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 String consumerTag = channel.BasicConsume(queueName, false, consumer);
 </pre>

-**Important**: consumer interface implementations must deserialize or copy delivery payload before delivery handler finishes running.
-Retaining a reference to the payload is not safe: the memory allocated for it can be deallocated at any moment after the handler returns.

 Another option is to subclass `DefaultBasicConsumer`, overriding methods as necessary, or implement `IBasicConsumer` directly.
 You will generally want to implement the core method <code>IBasicConsumer.HandleBasicDeliver</code>.